Ciaanh/XPChronicle/docs/V2_FRAME_HIERARCHY_ANALYSIS.md

 ### Critical Findings

-**The Flat Bar V2 has the correct, working hierarchy** that the animation system expects.
-The Legacy Bar V2 broke animations by moving critical elements to the wrong locations:
+**The Flat Bar  has the correct, working hierarchy** that the animation system expects.
+The Classic Bar  broke animations by moving critical elements to the wrong locations:

-1. **FlashFrame separated incorrectly**: Legacy V2 created FlashFrame as a separate Frame sibling.
-Flat V2 correctly keeps GainFlash as a Texture Layer on the main frame.
+1. **FlashFrame separated incorrectly**: Classic  created FlashFrame as a separate Frame sibling.
+Flat  correctly keeps GainFlash as a Texture Layer on the main frame.

 2. **StatusBar placement is identical**: Both bars have StatusBar as a child Frame (not Layer). ✅ Correct.

 3. **Text element structure is identical**: Both use OverlayFrameTextContainer and BelowBarTextContainer at MEDIUM strata. ✅ Correct.

-4. **Background/Border approach differs**: Legacy V2 uses separate BackgroundFrame and BorderFrame.
-Flat V2 uses Layer textures on main frame.
+4. **Background/Border approach differs**: Classic  uses separate BackgroundFrame and BorderFrame.
+Flat  uses Layer textures on main frame.
 This difference is acceptable for styling but may affect frame access patterns.

 ### Root Cause of Animation Failure

 The animation system in `AnimationManager.lua` expects:
 - `self.StatusBar:SetValue()` - ✅ Works in both (StatusBar is a child Frame)
-- `self.GainFlash` - ❌ **BROKEN in Legacy V2** (GainFlash is inside separate FlashFrame)
+- `self.GainFlash` - ❌ **BROKEN in Classic ** (GainFlash is inside separate FlashFrame)
 - `self.FlashFrame.GainFlash` - ❌ **Wrong pattern** (FlashFrame should not be a separate Frame)

-**Solution**: Legacy V2 must eliminate the separate FlashFrame and move GainFlash to a Layer texture on the main frame, just like Flat V2.
+**Solution**: Classic  must eliminate the separate FlashFrame and move GainFlash to a Layer texture on the main frame, just like Flat .

 ---

 ## Detailed Frame Hierarchy Comparison

-### Flat Bar V2 Structure (WORKING ✅)
+### Flat Bar  Structure (WORKING ✅)

 ```
-FlatBarTemplate_v2 (Frame, 565x30, LOW strata)
+FlatBarTemplate (Frame, 565x30, LOW strata)
 │
 ├── [Layers on main frame]
 │   ├── BACKGROUND.1: Background (Texture, fills parent)